With the New Year fast approaching, many of us are thinking about resolutions we want to make so we can have the best year yet.

 - Track your weekly spending and create a budget at the end of the week.

 - Now that you have your budget created, have a set amount of money transferred from your bank each month to your savings account.
 This will ensure that you will have CASH to spend on your next vacation or to purchase Christmas gifts.

 - While you’re on your bank’s website, sign up to pay your fixed bills (car note, mortgage, etc.) automatically each month to avoid paying any late fees.

 - Contact your auto and homeowner’s policies to make sure you are paying the least amount possible.
-If you are able to raise your deductibles it will save a considerable amount of money over the year.
+If you are able to raise your deductibles it may save you a considerable amount of money over the year.
 Bundling your insurance policies with the same company is also a cost-saving move.

 - Check your credit report and score to make sure all the information is correct.
 I have written a post dedicated to requesting your free credit report and ways to improve your credit score.

 - If you are anticipating receiving a large tax refund this year, consider adjusting your tax withholdings so you can receive the money throughout the year instead of waiting for it the following year.
 This “found” money can help fund your savings account or help pay off some debt.
 To assist you in calculating the correct amount to withhold, check out a post I’ve written about adjusting your tax withholdings.